stchristian/class2func/README.md

 # Class2hook

-Convert a class based react component to functional component
+Convert a class based react component to functional component.

 ## It can handle